Ahantya/Ahantya/README.md

 # About Me

 Rising Senior at LASA High School looking to major in Stats/DS/CS in college.
-Some of my hobbies are to code (obviously), listen to music, edit clips (such as AMVs), play video games, and go on walks.
+Some of my hobbies are to code (obviously), listen to music, edit clips (such as AMVs), play video games, go on walks, and play tennis.

 # Programming Languages
 Python, Java, C++, Ruby, Javascript (along with Google Apps Script), HTML/CSS, Spice, Latex, ARM Assembly Code